srikanthonl/ngx-braintree/README.md

 <h1>Integrating Braintree in Angular applications</h1>

-This module integrates the Braintree Dropin UI integration with your Angular application.
+This module integrates the Braintree Dropin UI integration (v3) with your Angular 4.x and 5.x applications.
 The integration aims at componentizing the Braintree-Angular integration so that you can just use the component `<ngx-braintree></ngx-braintree>` anywhere in your application and you are good to go.

 ## Usage